hackware1993/Flutter_ConstraintLayout/README.md

     3. gone(sometimes it may be better to use a conditional expression to keep the element from being created)
 5. constraint integrity hint
-6. bias(when there are constraints left and right or up and down, horizontalBias and verticalBias can be used to adjust the offset.
+6. bias(when there are constraints left and right or top and bottom, horizontalBias and verticalBias can be used to adjust the offset.
 The default value is 0.5, which means centering)
 7. z-index(drawing order, default is child index)
 8. translate